 Dave Scott / Trumpet (Adjunct Professor, part-time)

-M.A. in Trumpet Performance, U. of Northern Colorado; B.A. in Instrumental Music, U. of Michigan.
-National performing and recording artist, jazz, classical idioms.
-Performs with: Glide Memorial Church Change Band; Brass Monkey Brass Band; TRUMPETSUPERGROUP (founder); Dave Scott Jazz Quartet.
-Currently adjunct faculty at: Sonoma State University (Instructor of Trumpet); Berkeley City College (Humanities Dept Jazz History); and San Francisco State University (Brass Methods, Jazz Arranging).
+MA in Trumpet Performance, U. of Northern Colorado; BA in Instrumental Music, U. of Michigan.
+National performing and recording artist, jazz, classical idioms; lead trumpet, Contemporary Jazz Orchestra, The Realistic Orchestra, Marcus Shelby Jazz Orchestra; performs with Boz Scaggs, Glide Memorial Church Change Band, Brass Monkey Band; founder of Trumpet Supergroup, Dave Scott Jazz Quartet.

 John Shifflett / Bass (Instructor, part-time)